Category Archives: Rants

 4. Code quality regression == CI fail.

 5. Vagrant and Chef for your development environment.
-A new dev machine is a “git clone” and “vagrant up” away.
+A new dev machine is a “git clone” and “vagrant up” away. (this means good seed data!)

-6. Github is the hub: pull requests for code review.
+7. Github is the hub: pull requests for code review.
 One other person signs off on code before it goes to staging

-8. Rollback is one command away.
+8. Deployment, Rollback, and Scaling are all one command away.

-11. Faster response to the user is always better.
+10. Faster response to the user is always better.
 Anything that doesn’t need an immediate response, queue it up and do it in the background.
 Cache and pre-compute as much as possible.

-12. If someone else has made a library that does most of what you want, use it.
+11. If someone else has made a library that does most of what you want, use it.
 (Submit patches so it does all of what you want)

-13. If you can abstract the solution out of the app into a standalone library, do so and make it open source.
+12. If you can abstract the solution out of the app into a standalone library, do so and make it open source.
 Open source is the great code review in the sky.
 More eyes means better code.

-14. A service is better than a solution.
+13. A service is better than a solution.
 A solution is better than a hack.
 A hack is better than nothing at all.

-15. Done is the engine of more.
+14. Done is the engine of more.

-16. Perfect is the enemy of the good.
+15. Perfect is the enemy of the good.

 Awesome Rants